mozilla/makedrive/README.md

 Any assistance in adding new features or enhancing current ones, as well as resolving issues is greatly appreciated.
 Please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) document for more information.

+If you have questions or want to help, we are available on irc in the [#makedrive](irc://irc.mozilla.org/makedrive) channel on moznet.

 ## Compatibility